crusoecloud/crusoe-csi-driver-helm-charts/README.md

 ## Non-CMK Deployments

-If you are deploying on a self-managed Kubernetes cluster, it is **strongly recommended** that you change the `crusoe.projectID` value to the Crusoe project ID that contains your node VMs.
+If you are deploying on a self-managed Kubernetes cluster, it is **strongly recommended** that you change the `crusoe.projectID` value to the Crusoe project ID that contains your node VMs. **The Crusoe CSI Driver requires that the names of the Kubernetes node objects match the name of the VM they are deployed on in Crusoe Cloud**.